owainkenwayucl/clojure-wrappers/README.md

                         Set destination directory.
 ```

-The wrappers can be configured by editing `clojure-wrappers.ini` to set the`CLASSPATH` and `rlwrap` options appropriately.
+The wrappers can be configured by editing `clojure-wrappers.ini` to set the `$CLASSPATH` and `rlwrap` options appropriately.
 By default it's set up appropriately for Ubuntu 18.04's Clojure package.

 ```none
 [clojure]